PhaethonPsychis/web3worlds/readme.md

 the TINKCAN TOKEN, a design research pilot exploring the potential and capacity of the programmable web3 to inform the strategic design of, and transition towards, collective futures that are good for the Earth: climate-positive worlds, super cities ... are obvious futures interactive cyber-physical policy systems

-We can experience These worlds through digital media, interactive virtual environments, and dapps.

 ### The problems to solve
 Yet community-led and owned, open-source design research activity does not exist.<br> nor